 Why Choose FVI School of Nursing?

-Florida Vocational School has assisted many foreign-educated medical professionals as they begin a new career in the United States, using their previous medical knowledge to further education and leverage job opportunities.
+FVI School of Nursing and Technology has assisted many foreign-educated medical professionals as they begin a new career in the United States, using their previous medical knowledge to further education and leverage job opportunities.
 It’s the best way for foreign-educated medical doctors to secure a medical career in the US.

-Applicants can enroll for the nursing program and obtain an Associate of Science Degree in Nursing in as little as 12 months (provided you have the transfer credits).
+Applicants can enroll in the nursing program and obtain an Associate of Science Degree in Nursing.
 Applicants can complete the required training program, which includes an up to date NCLEX review course, in the minimum amount of time to start a gratifying career.

 Upon completion, graduates will receive an Associate of Science Degree in Nursing (ASN) and are ready to start their careers and, ultimately, their new life in the United States.
-Learn more about our nursing program for foreign medical graduates and foreign-educated doctors by giving us a call or contacting us today!
+Learn more about our nursing program by giving us a call or contacting us today!

 - Sophie Quinton & National Journal, The Atlantic – How Immigrant Doctors Became America’s Next Generation of Nurses